boyney123/davidboyne.co.uk/_posts/2016-05-24-react-templates-in-webstorm.md

 ---
 layout: post

-title: Using React templates in WebStorm
+title: Creating React templates in WebStorm

 subtitle: "Speeding up your workflow using WebStorm and React"